sparktsang/sparktsang.github.io/_posts/get-the-weapons.md

 But I soon discovered that I had merely traded one prison for another.
 The philosophy department, too, was a flawed system.
 It valued exams over deep, independent research.
 I was forced to study the history of outdated theories, ideas whose argumentative foundations had long since crumbled.
 For the subjects that held no meaning for me, I did the bare minimum.
 I drifted, a ghost in yet another machine.

-Ｏutside the classroom, I was slowly, quietly, building a life.
+Outside the classroom, I was slowly, quietly, building a life.
 The government student loan I had taken out became my lifeline.
 I paid the utility bills at home, easing the financial burden on my family and, in turn, the tension with my father.
 I was meticulous with my finances, living frugally, and I began to experiment with investing, tasting my first small profits.
 That student loan, meant to be a debt, ironically became the seed capital for my future freedom.

 University was over.
 I had survived, barely.
 I had a degree in philosophy and a small fortune born from a student loan.
 I was armed to the teeth with theories of deconstruction and moral argumentation.